coremaze/Plasma-Writeup/README.md

 I recognize this code from reverse engineering Cube World to create [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser).
 This is code to parse a Plasma graphics file.
 It seems that, for some reason, Plasma is expecting a Plasma graphics file to be sent back from the authentication server.
 Since it is failing to parse my response, it is triggering the error handling code.

-The function (which calls both the parser and error handler) receives data using an `std::vector*` which is passed to it:
+The function (which calls both the parser and error handler) receives data contained within an `std::vector*` argument:

 ![Data vector](Images/DataVector.png?raw=true)